Real-time circuit breaker for player withdrawals, affiliate payouts, and bonus disbursements in iGaming.

 | Withdrawal velocity spike | A player submits many withdrawal requests in rapid succession — splitting a large amount across small transactions | Cumulative loss if each individual withdrawal passes checks |

 iGaming platforms typically have multiple outbound payment flows.
-RCL can be placed on any or all of them:
+Froddy can be placed on any or all of them:

 evaluates in ms